 Tolls in Switzerland

 Is there a way to avoid tolls from Geneva to Morzine?
-Again, yes!
+Again, yes.
 You can avoid having to buy a 'vignette' when self-driving from Geneva to Morzine by crossing through Geneva centre (beware that traffic can be quite dense in the city).
 You’ll have to cross the border at Gaillards, following signs for Le Lac via Pont du Mont-Blanc.
-Once in France, there’s a road that takes you to Morzine via Taninges.
-You’ll have to add at least 20 minutes to your trip time, taking it up to 1 hour and 40 minutes.
+Once in France, there’s a road that takes you to Morzine via Bonneville, Cluses and Passy.
+You’ll have to add at least 30 minutes to your trip time, taking it up to one hour and 45 minutes.
 Again, we recommend you use the toll roads.

 Petrol to Morzine

 Petrol prices in France are similar to neighbouring European countries.
 It can be slightly more expensive than in Spain or Germany but it’s usually cheaper than in Northern Europe, Italy and the UK, especially diesel.
 Pretty much all petrol stations sell both unleaded (95 and 98 ‘sans plomb’ octane) and diesel (‘gazole’) fuel but you are unlikely to be able to find leaded petrol.
 If your car runs on leaded, then look for ‘supercarburant’, a lead replacement petrol.

 Local municipalities are generally very good at keeping the roads clear and you’ll hear the snow ploughs out long before dawn, ensuring that the roads are snow-free for people to get about resort.
 However, driving on snowy, icy roads is a hazardous affair and requires extra care and attention.
 Here are some things to consider: